^

 Paroxysmal supraventricular tachycardia.

-1 This view of the treatment of hypertension is at odds with modern concepts.
-For example, the use of thiazide diuretics increases the risk of diabetes in patients with AH.
+1 This view of the treatment of arterial hypertension is at odds with modern concepts.
+For example, taking thiazide diuretics increases the risk of diabetes mellitus in patients with hypertension.

-* Reduce morbidity and mortality, according to randomized studies.
-Contraindicated in pregnancy. + b-Adrenoblockers without internal sympathomimetic activity.
+*Reduce morbidity and mortality, according to randomized trials.
+Contraindicated in pregnancy. + b-Adrenergic blockers without intrinsic sympathomimetic activity.

-If the initial drug is ineffective or poorly tolerated due to side effects, you can designate another.
-If the initial drug is partially effective and tolerated well, it is possible to increase the dose or add a second drug with a different mechanism of action.
+If the initial drug is ineffective or poorly tolerated due to side effects, another drug may be prescribed.
+If the initial drug is partially effective and well tolerated, the dose may be increased or a second drug with a different mechanism of action may be added.

 Concomitant disease